Lazise holidays

 Alongside the River Mincio

-This lovely walk follows a trail by the river as it flows south from the lake into the countryside.
-The walk starts in Peschiera, so jump on a bus down to the resort and head to the main port area.
-From here, walk along the river bank through the 18th century walls and underneath the motorway bridge, and lose yourself in the beautiful rolling countryside filled with vineyards, fruit and olive groves on both sides of the water.
-If you carry on following the path, you'll arrive at Valeggio, one of the prettiest villages in the area.
+This walk takes you alongside the river as it flows south from the lake into the countryside.
+Take a bus to Peschiera and head to the main port area.
+From here, you can walk along the river bank through the 18th century walls and underneath the motorway bridge, into rolling countryside.

 Top Hotels in Lazise